-You are responsible for all courses for which you are registered.
-If you fail to attend a course for which you are registered, without officially withdrawing from the course, you will receive an F for the course.
+A student is responsible for all courses for which s/he is registered.
+If a student fails to attend a course for which s/he is registered, without officially withdrawing from the course, the student will receive an F for the course.